leg100/otf/docs/index.md

 !!! note
     Be sure to restrict the permissions on the token according to the instructions.

-!!! note
-    Other options for credentials will be offered in future, including OAuth access tokens.

 Create the provider and it'll appear on the list of providers.
-You can now proceed to connecting workspaces to the provider.
+You can now proceed to connecting workspaces and publishing modules.

 ### Connecting a workspace